 What was the most inspirational moment of your trip?

 The most inspirational moment was definitely the first time Machu Picchu came into view.
 We arrived in the morning and it was covered in shade.
-Slowly as the sun came up the shade moved across the site until it was finally fully in the sun!
+Slowly, as the sun came up, the shade moved across the site until it was finally fully in glorious sunshine.